wandb/docs/docs/guides/runs/rewind.md

 Use `resume_from` with [`wandb.init()`](https://docs.wandb.ai/ref/python/init) to "rewind" a run’s history to a specific step.
 When you rewind a run, W&B resets the state of the run to the specified step, preserving the original data and maintaining a consistent run ID.
 This feature allows for correction or modification of the run history without losing the original data, and enables new data logging from that point.
 Summary metrics are recomputed based on the newly logged history.

 :::info
 Rewinding a run requires monotonically increasing steps.
-You can not use non-monotonic steps defined with [`define_metric()`](https://docs.wandb.ai/ref/python/run#define_metric) to set a fork point because it would disrupt the essential chronological order of run history and system metrics.
+You can not use non-monotonic steps defined with [`define_metric()`](https://docs.wandb.ai/ref/python/run#define_metric) to set a resume point because it would disrupt the essential chronological order of run history and system metrics.
 :::

 :::info